Note: The following information is for Adults. If you are looking for youth programs, see our Youth Leagues & Camps.

 When you're ready to register, be sure to read and follow the Registration Guidelines.

-There are other leagues in Metro Vancouver, too.
+There are other leagues around Metro Vancouver.
 See the BC Ultimate website for a list.

-If you have experience, you can try to join a Touring (Club) team.
-They don't participate in league play, but attend tournaments such as Provincials and Nationals.
+If you're an elite player, you can try to join a Touring (Club) team.
+They don't participate in league play, but attend Provincial and National tournaments.
 Most of them hold tryouts in April and May.
-To learn more about Vancouver Touring teams, contact our Touring Coordinator via firstname.lastname@example.org.
+Read more about Vancouver Touring teams.